fantastech/notifier/README.txt

 *   You need to setup your phone number with WhatsApp Business account to be able to use this plugin.
 *   Once you setup your phone number with WhatsApp Business account you will not be able to use the number in the WhatsApp Business mobile app.
-*   If you were using this phone number on your WhatsApp Business mobile app, you'll need to delete the account which will delete all the previous chat history.
+*   If you were using this phone number on your WhatsApp Business mobile app, you'll need to delete the account (which will delete all the previous chat history).
 Make sure to backup your chat before you decide to use the number for this plugin.
-You can also choose to use a different number just for these sending notifications via this plugin.
+You can also choose to use a different number just for sending notifications via this plugin.
 *   This plugin only allows you to send [message templates](https://developers.facebook.com/docs/whatsapp/cloud-api/guides/send-message-templates).
-You won't be able to send custom text messages or receive customer replies using this plugin as of now.
+You won't be able to send custom text messages or receive customer replies using this plugin (as of now).
 This can be restrictive to some businesses who use their WhatsApp number for 2-way communication with their customers.
-If this is you, we suggest not using this plugin and coming back later when we add 2-way communication feature to this plugin to manage chat at a later date.
+If this is you, we suggest **not using this plugin** and coming back later when we add 2-way communication feature for chat at a later date.
 *   Before you can send a message template to your users, it needs to be approved by WhatsApp first.
 When you create a new message template from the plugin backend, it is sent to WhatsApp for approval.
-Once the template is approved, you can then send it to your users/customers.
+They review the template as per their [guidelines](https://developers.facebook.com/docs/whatsapp/message-templates/guidelines/) and once it is approved, you can then send it to your users / customers.

-**Plugin Limitations**

-*	As mentioned above the plugin would allow only one-way communication for the time-being.
-*	Message Templates currently support only English language template (en_US).
+**PLUGIN FEATURES**

+* Create message tempaltes from WordPress backend and send to WhatsApp for Approval.
+* Manage all your contacts from a single screen.
+* Import contacts using CSV or import from your exiting site users.
+* Manage your contacts with lists and tags.
+* Send transactional WhatsApp notifications to your users on specific triggers / user actions.
+* Send bulk marketing WhatsApp messages to your users.

+**UPCOMING FEATURES**

+* Inbox - 2-way message communication with your contacts
+* Merge tags in message templates and notifications.
+* Multi language support
+* Woocommerce order related notifications

 == Installation ==